 For all of us, each moment is an act of creation in which we construct our understanding of the world around us.
-I am deeply interested in this process of meaning-making, and with the thoughts & emotions that images evoke as we relate them to ourselves, strive to find our own place within them, and work to understand the changing world we live in.
-My art explores themes of the beauty and complexity of the natural world, of its fragility, of humanity, and of personal strife and growth, as I too seek to understand the world in which I live, and my place within it.
+I am deeply interested in this process of meaning-making, and of the ways in which images affect our emotions and sense of self.
+We become grounded or we are unmoored, we are brought forward to a new insight or back to a previous moment in our life, as we relate images to what we know, strive to find our own place within them, and work to understand the world we live in.
+My art explores both interior and exterior landscapes, expressing the beauty and complexity of the human world, of the natural world, of the fragility of both, and of personal strife and growth, as I too seek to understand the world in which I live, and to locate my place within it.

-For much of my adult life I have been a student, scientist, and professor of psychology, which at its root asks how we perceive and understand the world.
+For all my adult life I have been a student, scientist, and professor of psychology, which at its root asks how we perceive and understand the world.
 I've studied babies, exploring how we humans (wee humans) make sense of the world at the most basic levels, absent the interpretive lenses of language and culture.
-(My scientist website is Babies are amazing creatures — beautiful, deep and immensely complex, with rich inner lives — and they are working hard every waking minute (and many sleeping ones as well) to understand their world.
-Perhaps it is my extended observations of babies' intense commitment to understanding the world that sparked my interest in how we all go about doing so.
+(You can find my scientist website here.)
+Babies are amazing creatures — beautiful, deep and immensely complex, with rich inner lives — working hard to construct an understanding of their world.
+Perhaps it's my decades of observations of their intense commitment to the creation & discovery of meaning that sparked my interest in how we all go about doing so.

 I'd love to hear from you — if you're interested in my art, curious about my process, are a fellow artist, or for any other reason.

 About My Paintings